qgis/QGIS-Documentation/source/docs/user_manual/processing/console.rst

 explanations.

 Input parameters such as strings, booleans, or numerical values have default values.
-To use them, specify ``None`` in the corresponding parameter entry.
+They are used if the corresponding parameter entry is missing.

 For output data objects, type the file path to be used to save it, just as it is done from the toolbox.
-If you want to save the result to a temporary file, use ``None``.
+If the output object is not specified, the result is saved to a temporary file.
 The extension of the file determines the file format.
 If you enter a file extension not supported by the algorithm, the default file format for that output type will be used, and its corresponding extension appended to the given file path.